citiesense/docs/pages/04-Tables.md

 ## What are Tables?
-**The Tables feature generates a set of connected tables for all data about properties, streetscapes, and contacts that are associated with an Area on the map.**
+**Tables are a set of connected spreadsheets for all data about properties, streetscapes, and contacts that are associated with an Area on the map.**

+These include:
+- Development Activity
+- Listings *(Commercial Real Estate)*
+- Tenants *(Businesses & Attractions)*
+- Units
+- Contacts
+- Events
+- Streetscape Assets
+- Streetescape Issues

 Any data that you *and your teammates* add to properties and streetscapes will always be accessible through the [Tables](https://www.citiesense.com/tables) interface.